Universebenzene/benzene-overlay/dev-python/astropy/README.md

 <!--Versions above `4.2.1` are not included in the overlay, as newest version of wcslib in the main tree is still `7.4` (2021-12), while astropy>=4.3.1 officially bundle the `7.7`.-->

-Ebuilds of versions of `4.2.1` and below might only be template now.
+Ebuilds of versions of `4.2.1` and below might only be templates now.
 You'd better ignore them.
 <!--We still keep `dev-python/pyerfa-1.7.2` in this overlay, as astropy 4.2.1 released before pyerfa 1.7.3 released.

 Old versions in this overlay might be removed in the future.